-A baseline data gathering exercise has been undertaken however there were only a small number of results.
-The Panel intend to undertake a survey of farmers and agricultural workers during the summer of 2022 which will better inform the Order for 2023 onwards.
+A baseline data gathering exercise was undertaken during 2021 however there were only a small number of results.
+The Panel and Welsh Government intend to undertake further work in this area in the early part of 2023 which will better inform the Order for 2024 onwards.

-The Welsh Government will monitor the impact of the 2022(2) Order, and any subsequent Orders proposed by the Agricultural Advisory Panel, on the agricultural sector including young workers.
+The Welsh Government will monitor the impact of the 2023 Order, and any subsequent Orders proposed by the Agricultural Advisory Panel, on the agricultural sector including young workers.

 The Welsh Government will continue to have a dialogue with key stakeholders and collate feedback on the impact of the new legislation.
-A helpline number and email address will continue
+A helpline number and email address will continue to be available to respond to queries related to the 2023 Order.
+All of this information will help to both assess the effectiveness of the Order and inform any future Order.